Olive Oyl: Appearance

 In her Famous Studios appearance, Olive is given more hair, smaller feet, wider eyes, a more feminine face, a tomboyish streak and a slightly less silly personality.
-She had black hair with a red bow.
+She has black hair with a red bow.
 She wears a red shirt with short sleeves, black skirt with a red line on the bottom and black pumps.
-In later animated cartoons from King Features and Hanna-Barbera, while they would occasionally retain aspects of her Famous Studios incarnation, such as her hairstyles, Olive generally reverted to her original pinned-back with a bun hairdo and tall flat brown boots.
+In later animated cartoons from King Features and Hanna-Barbera, while they would occasionally retain aspects of her Famous Studios incarnation, such as her hairstyles, Olive generally reverted to her original enormous feet, pinned-back-with-a-bun hairdo, tall flat brown boots and white socks.

-In four of her theatrical appearances, Wotta Nitemare from the Fleischer era and the remaining three produced under Famous Studios, she wears sandals bare-footed throughout - in the case of Wotta Nitemare, in a dream Popeye has where he envisions her as a wholesome angel.
-She notably appears especially passionate and more willing to confront Bluto herself in said appearances, implying having her toes in the open reinforces her invigorating side.